11th Jan 2018 Read more

 Emily has significant experience in pre-charge strategy and advice and in the practical application of the principles of disclosure, PII and RIPA 2000, and material of high sensitivity, having managed these aspects of complex cases over a number of years, including, for example, as led junior in the 2014-2015 prosecution for the murder of PC Blakelock.
 She has advised the police and private security companies on the compatibility of their policies and covert activities, including the use of undercover agents.
-[She is presently instructed in connection with Operation Kenova (Agent Stakeknife).]
 She is Security cleared, presently at SC.

 Emily’s recent appellate work has included conviction and sentence, the imposition of SCPOs and, in the House of Lords, the interpretation of terrorist offences (R v G 1 A.C.
 43).
 She is a member of the Criminal Appeal Lawyers Association.

 Operation Rocketman (2015-2017)